Muslim Pharmacist in BC with $200K in Corporate Retained Earnings: Halal Investing Inside a CCPC in 2026

 Question: Can a pharmacist's professional corporation in BC invest in individual Shariah-compliant stocks instead of ETFs?

 Answer: Yes, and there are tax advantages to doing so.
-Individual stocks generate no MER drag (0.45% to 0.49% per year on ETFs adds up on a $200,000 portfolio — roughly $900 to $980 annually).
+Individual stocks generate no MER drag (0.45% to 0.50% per year on ETFs adds up on a $200,000 portfolio — roughly $900 to $980 annually).
 The pharmacist can apply AAOIFI's four screening tests directly: prohibited business activity, interest-bearing debt below 33% of market cap, interest income below 5% of revenue, and cash plus interest-bearing securities below 50% of market cap.
 Large-cap US technology names — Apple, Microsoft, Nvidia, Alphabet, Tesla — consistently pass these screens.
 The risk is concentration: a five-stock portfolio is far more volatile than a 200-stock ETF.
 A practical middle ground is a core-satellite approach — 70% in HLAL or SPUS for diversified Shariah-compliant exposure, and 30% in three to five individual stocks the pharmacist has conviction in, held for long-term capital appreciation.
-All gains are subject to the 66.67% corporate inclusion rate regardless of whether they come from ETFs or individual stocks.
+All gains are subject to the same flat 50% corporate inclusion rate regardless of whether they come from ETFs or individual stocks.